nglm/pycvi/paper/paper.md

 There exist many mature libraries in python for machine learning and in particular clustering [scikit-learn](https://scikit-learn.org/stable/index.html) [@scikitlearn], [TensorFlow](https://www.tensorflow.org/) [@tensorflow2015], [PyTorch](https://pytorch.org/) [@pytorch], [scikit-learn-extra](https://scikit-learn-extra.readthedocs.io/en/stable/) [@sklearn_extra], and even several specifically for time series data: [aeon](https://www.aeon-toolkit.org/en/latest/index.html) [@aeon], [sktime](https://www.sktime.net/en/stable/index.html) [@sktime], [tslearn](https://tslearn.readthedocs.io/en/stable/) [@tslearn].

 However, although being fundamental to clustering tasks and being an active research topic, very few internal CVIs are implemented in standard python libraries (only 3 in [scikit-learn](https://scikit-learn.org/stable/index.html), more were available in R but few were maintained and kept in CRAN [@Charrad2014nbclust]).
 This is despite the well-known limitations of all existing CVIs [@Arbelaitz2013], [@Gagolewski2021], [@Gurrutxaga2011], [@Theodoridis2009Chap16] and the need to use the right one(s) according to the specific dataset at hand, similarly to matching the right clustering method with the given problem.
+A crucial step towards developing better CVIs would be an easy access to an implementation of existing CVIs in order to facilitate larger comparative studies.

 In addition, all CVIs rely on the definition of a distance between datapoints and most of them on the notion of cluster center.